-The Creative & Professional Writing course at Worcester is designed to challenge and inspire you to maximise your creative potential.
+The Creative Writing course at Worcester is designed to challenge and inspire you to maximise your creative potential.

 The emphasis is upon learning through practice, and our varied coursework will hone your skills as a practitioner and writer.
 Our coursework will provide you with a ‘tool-kit’ of valuable resources and our graduates are finding that their skills are highly prized in the 21st century workplace.

-Creative and Professional Writing is currently studied as part of a joint honours degree with another subject.
+Creative Writing is currently studied as part of a joint honours degree with another subject.